Mary L. Washington: Housing and development

 In May 2020, Washington said she supported a right to counsel in eviction cases.

 In February 2023, Washington denounced Baltimore Mayor Brandon Scott's approval of the Baltimore Gas and Electric conduit deal, calling it a "disdain for Baltimore City voters" and an "abuse of power".

 In June 2023, Washington said she opposed plans to install a crematorium at a funeral home in the Govans neighborhood of Baltimore, citing its environmental impacts to its surrounding community.

 Marijuana

 During the 2017 legislative session, Washington introduced legislation that would legalize and tax recreational marijuana.

 National politics

 Washington served as a convention delegate to the Democratic National Convention in 2012, pledged to President Barack Obama, and 2020, pledged to former Vice President Joe Biden.
 She supported Biden's selection of U.S. Senator Kamala Harris as his vice president.
 In November 2020, following the 2020 United States presidential election, Washington signed CASA de Maryland's Count Every Vote petition objecting against Republican efforts to invalidate 2.5 million mail-in ballots in Pennsylvania be counted.

+In February 2026, Washington said she opposed pursuing mid-decade redistricting in Maryland, saying the issue was "incredibly reactive, and really that's not necessarily the best way to make sure that things are being done in the public interest".
+She also opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.